pytorch/tensordict/docs/source/reference/tensordict.rst

 :obj:`tensordict` offers the :obj:`MemmapTensor` primitive which allows you to work with tensors stored in physical memory in a handy way.
-The main advantages of :obj:`MemmapTensor` are its easiness of construction (no need to handle the storage of a tensor), tbe possibility to work with big contiguous data that would not fit in memory, an efficient (de)serialization across processes and efficient indexing of stored tensors.
+The main advantages of :obj:`MemmapTensor` are its easiness of construction (no need to handle the storage of a tensor), the possibility to work with big contiguous data that would not fit in memory, an efficient (de)serialization across processes and efficient indexing of stored tensors.